Khanderi: History

 to keep a check on the Siddis at Murud-Janjira fort and was the site of many battles between Shivaji's forces and the navy of Siddi.
+In November 1718, the island was the site of the Battle of Khanderi, where a small Maratha garrison under Mankoji Suryawanshi successfully repelled a massive naval siege led by the British East India Company's Governor Charles Boone.
 In 1813 Manaji Angre handed over the fort to Peshve in return of the support given against Baburao.

 The fort was subsequently ceded in 1818 to the forces of the British East India company at Bombay as part of the Peshwa territory.
 Most of the fort is still intact, with the most prominent structure being a lighthouse built by the British in June 1867 and the two storey building upon which the lighthouse is located.
 The lighthouse is 22 feet high and can be seen from up to 13 km away.

 In 1998, Khanderi island was renamed Kanhoji Angre Island in honour of the Maratha Admiral Kanhoji Angre.

 In September 2013, The Indian Ministry of Tourism and Ministry of Shipping drew up plans to develop Khanderi island and its octagonal light house as a tourist destination.